Puistokatu 4

 Welcome to Puistokatu 4, a Space for Science and Hope!
 Puistokatu 4, a beautiful 19th century villa located in the Kaivopuisto district in Helsinki, Finland, is a safe space for research, work and discourse on the current ecological crisis.

 Every individual strives for a good life.
 For our good life we Finns – the happiest nation in the world – currently demand the resources of almost four planets.
-To bring our resource consumption within the planetary boundaries, we must redefine what a good life means to us.
+To bring our resource consumption within planetary boundaries, we must redefine what a good life means to us.
 For this, we need to change the norms that drive overconsumption.

 In Puistokatu 4, we believe that the change happens between people and therefore we bring together different actors and serve as a platform for multidisciplinary research, collaboration, and events.